The Guardian view on the Shipping Forecast at 100: the radio’s prayer | Editorial

 General Info on Blur

 ‘Across the Bay of Biscay and back for tea’.
-The weather bulletin has impressed poets and popstars and turn out to be our nationwide lullaby
+The climate bulletin has impressed poets and popstars and turn into our national lullaby

-Do you could have an opinion on the issues raised on this article?
-If you need to submit a response of as much as 300 words by e mail to be thought-about for publication in our letters part, please click here.
+Do you've got an opinion on the issues raised in this article?
+If you need to submit a response of as much as 300 phrases by e mail to be thought-about for publication in our letters section, please click here.

 Continue reading...